yablochko8/color-finder-semantic-search/COOKBOOK.md

 - abcdefghijklmnopqrst is your Project Id
 - you'll be prompted for a password, it's the password you gave when you first set up the database

+I needed this a few times and found it useful to store in .env for easy copy and paste.

 Once connected to the database by command line, you can run this code.

 ```sql